 My absolute favourite experience of my entire stay was at Villa Mahana – a new addition to my list of favourite restaurants around the globe.
 Not only was this a lovely dining experience with a gastronomic menu, but it also gave me the chance to try local Polynesian foods with a modern, French twist.
 Safe to say I left nothing on my plate(s) that night.

 Another great restaurant I escaped to was Lagoon by Jean Georges, found at the St Regis hotel in Bora Bora.
-This dinner was a little more fancy (requiring more of a dress code) and delicious as well.
+This dinner was a little fancier (requiring more of a dress code) and delicious as well.

 I flew to Tahiti with Air Tahiti Nui from Australia.
 While this did involve a transit in Auckland, it was a pretty seamless flight path and if you live in one of the major cities (unlike me from Tasmania!), then you will reach Tahiti within the same day you begin flying.

 Beyond Bora Bora

 Although it is tempting to arrive in Bora Bora and beach yourself at one resort, I would strongly recommend you venture beyond this island to explore other parts of Tahiti.
 Personally, my favourite island was Moorea, full of dramatic scenery and less outside influence.
 You can read about my guide to the top islands to visit in Tahiti here.